Here’s a reality for you: When you’re freelancing, or running any business of your own, working out how to get clients is a continual challenge.

 7. Sell Goods AND Services Using Sites Like Esty

 Etsy isn’t just for knitters and upcyclers.
-If you want to know how to get clients, it’s worth knowing that Etsy is a platform for all sorts of business activities, and that you can sell a wide variety of services (as well as goods) through the site.
-Etsy is especially helpful if you do anything creative, like graphic design.
+If you want to know how to get clients, it’s worth knowing that Etsy is a platform for all sorts of business activities.
+You can sell a wide variety of services (as well as goods) through the site.

 8. Check Out Industry Networking Sites

-Every industry has its own networking organisations, and they’re easy to find online.
+Every industry has its networking organisations, which are easy to find online.
 Some even post jobs and have forums – so fish around and look for some.